AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

     When possible, consider removing SUID capabilities from the system and mount filesystem with the <code>nosuid</code> attribute.
     <br>
     <br>
-    Find SUID/GUID binaries can be found on a Linux  on the system by running the following commands:<br>
+    SUID/GUID binaries can be found on a Linux system by running the following commands:<br>
     <code>find / -perm -4000 -exec ls -l {} \; 2>/dev/null</code><br>
     <code>find / -perm -2000 -exec ls -l {} \; 2>/dev/null</code>
     <br>